flutter/flutter/CONTRIBUTING.md

 Flutter tests use [package:flutter_test](https://github.com/flutter/flutter/tree/master/packages/flutter_test) which provides flutter-specific extensions on top of [package:test](https://pub.dartlang.org/packages/test).

 `flutter test` runs tests inside the flutter shell.
-Some packages inside the flutter repository can be run inside the dart command line VM as well as the flutter shell, `packages/flutter_tools` is one such examples:
+Some packages inside the flutter repository can be run inside the dart command line VM as well as the flutter shell, `packages/flutter_tools` is one such example:

  * `cd packages/flutter_tools`
- * `pub run test`
+ * `dart test/all.dart`

 `flutter test --flutter-repo` is a shortcut for those working on the flutter repository itself which runs all tests inside the `flutter` package regardless of the current working directory.
 To run all the tests for the entire Flutter repository, the same way that Travis runs them, run `travis/test.sh`.